Skip to main content

 "If you push the car into a tree again, it's your last lesson."
 He had warned while she giggled.

 Bondita couldn't tell Aniruddha why she was distracted the last time.
-It was almost dusk and while he instructed her on the wheel, he had placed his hands unknowingly close to hers.
-She, in a reflex, had taken both hands off the steering wheel making the car go haywire.
+It was almost dusk, and while he instructed her on the wheel, he had placed his hands unknowingly close to hers.
+She, in a reflex, had taken both hands off the steering wheel, making the car go haywire.
 All she did was nod.
 This time it was different.
 The broad daylight and easier understanding helped.
 Like Aniruddha didn't need to say aloud his instructions.
-He just made sounds and gestures and she followed.
+He just made sounds and gestures, and she followed.
 Aniruddha eyed Bondita's excited face with her eyes on the road.
 A few bullock carts zoomed by.
-Although Aniruddha didn't care to look back at them he was sure some of them were gasping or rolling their eyes at them.
-And he was happy with how aloof and unnerved Bondita was by those judgemental stares.
+Although Aniruddha didn't care to look back at them, he was sure some of them were gasping or rolling their eyes at them.
+And he was happy with how aloof and unnerved Bondita was by those judgmental stares.

 "What's wrong?"
 He asked, "You are driving well."